 salt is dissolved.
 Rinse your mouth several times per day with this warm

 solution.
 The salt water solution soothes your mouth sores and helps them heal.
+It also can help prevent mouth ulcers if done regularly.

 Avoid Acidic Foods